davekobrenski/kassa-flutes/toneholes-tradition/intro.md

 What intrigues me most, though, about the discovery of this instrument is what it tells us about the minds of our ancestors, and their ability to express themselves creatively — both symbolically through art, and through the powerful act of communal music making.
 Along with other objects that have been uncovered from the same time period — exquisitely sculpted figurines, engraved drawings, and figurative cave paintings, to name a few — the Hohle Fels flute illustrates that the minds of the ancients were indeed capable of a high level of thought and expression.
 But it also inspires questions about what was important to our ancestors as people: what fundamental need or yearning inspired its creation, and what thought process went into its construction?
 What technical knowledge did the ancient flutemaker possess, and through what methodology of observation and trial were those skills acquired?

 As for the instrument's musical capabilities, specific measurements of the flute — its length, column diameter, and toneholes — can yield a good approximation of the tonal scale that it would produce, but we can only wonder about the actual music that was played on it.
 For what melodies was it intended?
-What was the effect on the listener of its songs, as they reverberated through the ancient concert chambers of hillside caves?
+What was the effect on the listener of its songs, reverberating through the ancient concert chambers of hillside caves?

 While bone and rock can survive the ravages of time, a song leaves its footprint only on the minds of those who witness its performance.
 In many ways, this is the enigma of our past: science can only tell us so much about the moment in time that an artifact represents; the rest is left to our imagination.

 ***

-What intrigues me most, though, about the discovery of this instrument is what it tells us about the minds of our ancestors, and their ability to express themselves creatively — both symbolically through art, and through the powerful act of communal music making.

-This, and other objects that have been uncovered from the same time period — exquisitely sculpted figurines, engraved drawings, and figurative cave paintings, to name a few — illustrate that the minds of the ancients were capable of a high level of thought and expression indeed...much like our own modern minds.
+Origins: bone survives, but what about tambin?
+Wood flutes.
+Wind blowing through vines?
+If they were creating flutes, one would think they had songs they also sung.

+Complexity of music: Lancine teaching himself to play music.
+"Allah gave it to me"

+***

+[do we need this stuff??]
 The cliche notion of prehistoric cave dwellers grunting while wielding clubs gets replaced with an image of a somewhat more sophisticated lot, capable of using creative means to understand, explore, celebrate, and grieve.
 This is not to say that everyone was an artist, but that the capability existed — and was, in fact, used to create art (and presumably music) with an aesthetic value that could be appreciated on its own terms even today.

 Some people may ask, "So what?"
 What connection can we draw from this ancient heritage of cultural expression to the present time?
 I believe it is this: that our own psyche as human beings today has been shaped by the presence of art and music for millennia, inextricable from our existence and survival on earth, since time out of mind.
 It is a critical part of what always did — and still does — make us who we are.
 To neglect it is to deny a part of ourselves.